Syed Ahmed Quadri: Family

-Syed Ahmed Quadri was married first to Mehrunnisa Begum (d.
-10 December 2001), who was a British woman.
+Quadri was married first to Mehrunnisa Begum (d.
+10 December 2001), a British woman.
 He had met her during his days as a student in England and brought her back to Hyderabad as his wife in 1933.
-She bore him three children: Amina, Syed Asif Quadri, and Syed Arif Quadri.
+They had three children: Amina, Syed Asif Quadri, and Syed Arif Quadri.
 Mehrunnisa Begum returned to the UK after 18 years of marriage, and the couple were divorced in 1950.

-Subsequently, Syed Ahmed Quadri married Azeemunnisa Begum (a distant cousin of Mr. Quadri and a widow) in 1953 who remained his life partner until her death on 21 February 1983.
-They were inseparable, and she brought up his sons as her own.
-Azeemunnisa Begum had a son from her previous marriage who died at the age of 17 shortly before she was widowed.
+Quadri was married to Azeemunnisa Begum (his distant cousin and a widow) from 1953 until her death in 1983.

 His third sister was married to Kazi Zainul Abedin.